Code-Screen/Code-Screen.github.io/docs/recruitee.md

 The `CodeScreen` integration with `Recruitee` allows you to do the following:

-* Select which CodeScreen test is required for each role you have on Recruitee.
-* Invite candidates to take CodeScreen tests directly from the Recruitee platform as candidates enter the assessment stage.
+* Invite candidates to take CodeScreen tests directly from the Recruitee platform.
-* Status updates from invitation to completion.
 * Have candidate CodeScreen test reports automatically attach to their Recruitee candidate profile and their scores displayed.

 The integration is quick and straightforward.
 It works as follows: